-This programme is the standard pathway to Fellowship and vocational registration as a general practitioner.
+The general practice education programme (GPEP) is the pathway in medical training leading to a career as a general practitioner.

 Completing GPEP takes 36 months full time equivalent (FTE).